-Sandra has a combined 20 years experience in house and in private practice advising on resource developments across Canada, including advising general counsel on matters relating to aboriginal rights and consultation, environmental assessments, regulatory, government relations and negotiations.
-She has negotiated several successful commercial arrangements, impact and benefit agreements and partnerships between industry and First Nations on major hydro electric projects and mining projects across Canada.
+Sandra has a combined 20 years’ experience in-house and in private practice advising on resource developments across Canada.
+She has advised general counsel on matters relating to Aboriginal rights and consultation, environmental assessments, regulatory matters, government relations, and negotiations.
+She has negotiated several successful commercial arrangements, impact and benefit agreements, and partnerships between industry and First Nations on major hydro-electric projects and mining projects across Canada.